The broader question: how can stakeholders manage the lake for all its uses, now and into the future?

 Last year, Kootenai County applied for 14 navigation buoys on Hayden Lake, to be placed per county ordinance at 200 ft from shore.
 The objective of this project is one of public education.
 The 200-ft no-wake zone exists whether there is a buoy to mark it or not.
 But it can be a challenge to determine one’s distance from the shore, a dock, or other obstacles.
 These buoys will train boaters to more accurately judge 200 ft – with or without a buoy – so they can keep their speed below five mph in that no-wake zone.

 The Improvement District is deploying the 14 permitted buoys this year.
 The County Commissioners want to see how this is going to work and to reassess the impact next year.
 One of our County Commissioners – Leslie Duncan – believes a light touch of government is best, so is cautious about imposing more government rules on boaters.
-Her initial preference was for eight buoys around the 30 plus mile shoreline of the main lake.
+Her initial preference was for eight buoys around the 30-plus-mile shoreline of the main lake.
 The additional six buoys, while not many, will allow there to be two buoys in a boater’s line-of-sight.
 The Improvement District will evaluate the results of the 14 buoys next year and review the need to apply for more.

 You can achieve only so much with rules and physical delineation without enforcement.
-In the past, all the private buoys located at various distanced from the shore frustrated the Sheriff’s enforcement of the 200-ft no-wake zone.
+In the past, all the private buoys located at various distances from the shore frustrated the Sheriff’s enforcement of the 200-ft no-wake zone.
 So, admittedly, the Sheriff didn’t enforce the rule broadly.
 Today, to strengthen the impact of the buoy project and the new ordinance, the Sherriff’s Marine Division has committed to enforcing the 200-ft no-wake zone and the 300-ft no-excessive wake zone.
-They will maximize their visibility on the lake, to the limit that their resources will allow.
-They will do all they can to educate the public with frequent stops and, when warranted, issuing citations.
+They will maximize their visibility on the lake to the limit that their resources will allow.
+They will do all they can to educate the public with frequent stops and, when warranted, issue citations.